Get AI SEO for FREE.

 3.2 Enter the URL of Your Site

-At the bottom of the tool, you will find the option to enter a URL from your website for testing.
-Here you will add a URL from the spreadsheet we’ve downloaded earlier.
+Then, you will find an option to enter a URL from your website for testing.
+Here, you will add a URL from the spreadsheet we downloaded earlier.

 3.3 Select the User-Agent